Analysis | Trumpworld’s latest effort to undermine the Russia probe may be even less substantive than prior attempts

 On June 14, 2016, The Washington Post reported that the Democratic National Committee had apparently been hacked by agents of the Russian government.
 Eventually, this reporting would be confirmed by an extensive investigation undertaken by special counsel Robert S. Mueller III.
 The next day, Russian agents, using a persona called “Guccifer 2.0,” begins sharing information stolen from the DNC.

 Shortly after the information started to come out, WikiLeaks contacted Guccifer and offered to host the material.
 It began releasing it in giant batches on July 22, three days before the Democratic presidential convention began.
-The effect was immediate: documents from the release spurred new concern about Hillary Clinton's primary campaign and leadership within the party.
-The head of the DNC announced that she would step down.
+The effect was immediate: Documents from the release spurred new concern about Hillary Clinton’s primary campaign and leadership within the party.
+The head of the DNC announced she would step down.

-On July 25, the day the convention started, Clinton's campaign manager Robby Mook drew a line through what was already publicly known in an interview on CNN.
+On July 25, the day the convention started, Clinton’s campaign manager, Robby Mook, drew a line through what was already publicly known in an interview on CNN.

 “Experts are telling us that Russian state actors broke into the DNC, stole these emails, and other experts are now telling us that the Russians are releasing these emails for the purpose of helping Donald Trump,” he said.
-(He'd made a similar argument the day prior on ABC.)
+(He had made a similar argument the day before on ABC.)

 He noted another recent news report alleging that the Republican platform on Ukraine had been softened to “make it more pro-Russian.”
 He also pointed to comments from then-candidate Donald Trump questioning the utility of NATO.